5l1v3r1/learning_for_oscp/basics/SMTP/smtp_user_enumeration.md

 Another tool that can be used is **smtp-user-enum** representative way to use it in backtrack is shown below.
 `perl smtp-user-enum.pl -M VRFY -U users.txt -t 172.16.212.133`
 It also can be used for discovery valid email addresses.
-`perl smtp-user-enum.pl -M VRFY -D
+`perl smtp-user-enum.pl -M VRFY -D metasploitable.localdomain -U users.txt -t 172.16.212.133`

+SMTP enumeration can be implemented through the Nmap as well.
+There is a script in the NSE(Nmap Scripting Engine) that can be used for SMTP user enumeration.
+`nmap --sc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwNjk4MjkxOCwxNjk5NjcxNzc3LDIwMT
+eyJoaXN0b3J5IjpbLTE4NzQ0Nzg2NSwxNjk5NjcxNzc3LDIwMT
 QyMTA5MDNdfQ==
 -->